777ahesh/Daily_Codes/README.md

 # Daily_Codes
-This Repository contains small projets and codes in my daily learning journey.
+- This Repository contains small projets and codes in my daily learning journey.
+- It contains project in Differnt languages.